Diseases Of Nerves And Muscles Essay Question And Answers

 • Death due to respiratory failure

-Myasthenia gravis Treatment: Intramuscular administration of physostigmine
+Myasthenia Gravis Treatment: Intramuscular administration of physostigmine

 Question 4.
 Sphenopalatine neuralgia